Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow as a Marginal Particle Filter

+where the proportionality to $N^{-1}$ holds because stochastic particle flow generates equally weighted mixture components.
+The mixture weights $\{w_{m,k}^{(i)}\}$ generated by this method are only applicable in the context of the proposal (\ref{eq:SPF-marginal-proposal}), and shall be re-evaluated in the same way whenever a new instance of the marginal proposal is constructed.
+It is relevant to make clear the distinction $\mathrm{x}_{k}^{\prime}\neq\mathrm{x}_{k}^{\vphantom{\prime}}$ in the expressions (\ref{eq:mixture-weights-1}) and (\ref{eq:predicted-pdf-per-particle-1}), bearing in mind that $\mathrm{x}_{k}^{\prime}$ corresponds to the state that the flow would reach when considering only the prior density as the target ${\pi_{\text{prior}}(\mathrm{x}^{\prime})=p_{x}(\mathrm{x}^{\prime})\triangleq p(\mathrm{x}^{\prime}|\mathrm{y}_{1:k-1})}$.
+We note that the involved integrals may not be tractable in general and may require approximation either by a Gaussian representation of the likelihood, or adequate quadrature rules (e.g., Gauss-Hermite).

-and $p_{i}(\mathrm{x}_{k}|\mathrm{y}_{1:k-1})$ is given by (\ref{eq:predicted-pdf-per-particle}).
-This formulation evokes the stochastic flow to guide an accurate approximation to the marginal optimal proposal density.
-Similarly to the SPF-GS, from a previous set of samples and parameters $\{\mathrm{x}_{k-1}^{(i)},w_{k-1}^{(i)},w_{m,k-1}^{(i)},\mu_{m,k-1}^{(i)},\Sigma_{m,k-1}^{(i)}\}$, where $w_{k-1}^{(i)}$ are importance weights, the marginal particle filter integrates the SDE (\ref{eq:state-flow-equation}) for each particle and propagates the associated parameters through the interval $0<\lambda\le T$, to acquire the samples and parameters that compose the proposal density and enable filtering: $\{\mathrm{x}_{k}^{(i)},w_{k}^{(i)},w_{m,k}^{(i)},\mu_{m,k}^{(i)},\Sigma_{m,k}^{(i)}\}$.
-The mixture component moments are evolved in accordance with equations (\ref{eq:mean-propagation}) and (\ref{eq:covariance-propagation}), the mixture weights are computed by equation (\ref{eq:mixture-weights}), and the importance weights are updated by
+This formulation evokes stochastic particle flow to promote an accurate approximation to the marginal optimal proposal density.
+Given a set of samples and parameters $\{\mathrm{x}_{k-1}^{(i)},w_{k-1}^{(i)},\mu_{m,k-1}^{(i)},\Sigma_{m,k-1}^{(i)}\}$ from a previous filtering iteration, where $w_{k-1}^{(i)}$ are importance weights, the algorithm integrates the SDE (\ref{eq:state-flow-equation}) for each sample and propagates the associated parameters through the interval $0<\lambda\le T$.
+As result, the procedure acquires posterior samples and parameters, $\{\mathrm{x}_{k}^{(i)},w_{k}^{(i)},\mu_{m,k}^{(i)},\Sigma_{m,k}^{(i)}\}$, which are used to evaluate the marginal proposal (\ref{eq:SPF-marginal-proposal}) and enable filtering as by a marginal particle filter.
+The moments of the mixture's components are evolved in accordance with (\ref{eq:mean-propagation}) and (\ref{eq:covariance-propagation}), and the importance weights are updated by

-The resulting filter is called the stochastic-particle-flow marginal particle filter (SPF-MPF).
+The resulting filter, called stochastic-particle-flow marginal particle filter (SPF-MPF), is summarized in \textit{Algorithm~\ref{alg:Stochastic-particle-flow-2}}.
 It is worth noting that a simpler alternative to (\ref{eq:SPF-marginal-proposal}) could be chosen by considering